sbowman/migrations/README.md

 `migrations` functionaltiy in your applications, using the Cobra and Viper packages.  (_This package will eventually be deprecated, and the examples moved to proper `Example` code._)

+## Testing

+In order to remove the PostgreSQL dependency from this package, as of 1.4 test cases have been moved to the `tests` directory, and are treated as a standalone package.
+This allows us to maintain test cases, but utilize the PostgreSQL driver to test `migrations` against a real database server.

+To run these test cases:

+    cd tests && make

+The `Makefile` tears down any existing `migrations_test` database, creates a new `migrations_test` database, runs the tests for migrations in a transaction, followed by tests for migrations outside of a transaction.

 ## Deprecation Warnings